Karlotta Freier

 Character Market, Exhibitions, Animation Screenings, Art Activities

-Attend (or sell at*) the bustling art market, packed with original works, quality prints, toys, zines, clothing and more – and meet their international makers; revisit the complete animation programme, offered in full for one last viewing: 100+ short films across 7 diverse screening programmes (parent discretion advised); admire gallery showcases of the event’s featured speakers and the global creative community, and get hands on with playful art-making spaces and workshops.
+On May 10 Pictoplasma welcomes all to its legendary Sunday Open House at silent green: a bustling market, packed with original works, quality prints, toys, zines, clothing and more – and meet their international makers.
+Additionally, the complete animation programme is offered in full for one last viewing, a gallery showcases of the event’s featured speakers, and all are invited to get hands on with playful art-making spaces and workshops.

 BERLIN VENUE